akbrother02/CrownStack.github.io/_posts/2017-01-29-StackView-Constraints.md

 <img src="/static/StackView.png" alt="Drawing" style="width: 600px;"/>

-We take 3 stack views which contain UIViews .we embedded these stack view in single view .We arrange them in vertical axis and set its properties as shown screenshots.all enclosed stack view contain same property except middle one.That has Axis in horizontal direction.we have to set the constraints of only outermost stack view to super view which is shown in below image.
+We take 3 stack views which contain UIViews .we embedded these stack views in single view .We arrange them in vertical axis and set its properties as shown screenshots.all enclosed stack view contain same property except middle one.That has Axis in horizontal direction.we have to set the constraints of only outermost stack view to super view which is shown in below image.

 <img src="/static/StackViewConstraints.png" alt="Drawing" style="width: 600px;"/>